KodersLab/Mars/README.md

-# Mars
+# Whisky
-Mars is a JS/CSS library for building mobile apps that ships with ReactJS components
+Whisky is a JS/CSS library for building mobile apps that ships with ReactJS components